-Figure 7: Term Structure of Risk Premia on the T-Claim and the G-Claim dividual Treasury bonds.
+Figure 7: Term Structure of Risk Premia on the T-Claim and the G-Claim discount rates while maintaining an excellent fit for the term structure of Treasury yields.
+The claim to surpluses reflects the risk of the government's future debt issuance strategy.
+Future net debt issuances at inopportune (high SDF) times make the overall bond portfolio riskier than individual Treasury bonds.
 Therefore, even if risk-free interest rates are often below growth rates, the risk premia on government tax and spending processes are large enough to generate a finite valuation for the surplus claim.
+We recall that when the unconditional expected returns on T- and G-claims are similar, the unconditional expected return on the government debt portfolio is equal to the expected return on the G- and T-claims.
+That is, the debt portfolio is highly risky.